History Of Track And Field

 Country of Origin

-Track and Field originates from the ancient Olympics.
-These Olympics took place in Greece.
+Track and field originated in Greece.
+The sport premiered as the sole event of the ancient Olympics, the first edition of which was held in 776 BC.
 These Olympics happened a long time ago, so their history is not extremely clear.
-However, it is known that Track and Field was the first event.
-It was also believed to be the only event for the first thirteen Olympics.
+However, it is known that track and field was the first event.

-Track and Field is believed to have been played for the first time in 776 B.C.
-This was the first Olympics.
-There is some historic evidence which suggests that the ancient olympics began even earlier.
-The Olympics were banned in A.D.
-394.
+Track and field is believed to have been played for the first time in 776 BC at the first Ancient Olympics.
+There is some historic evidence which suggests that the Ancient Olympics may have begun even earlier.
+The Olympics were, however, banned in 394 AD.

 In 1849, the Royal Military Academy in Britain held the first collegiate track and field meeting.
 In the 1860s, the sport began to grow quite a bit.
 The first ever English Championships were held in 1866.
 This competition was made for amateurs, or people who had never made money off their skills.
 To the day, this competition still exists.

 In 1880, the Amateur Athletic Club, which had designed the English Championships, was replaced by the Amatuer Athletic Assocation.
 This allowed for the official organization of track and field as a modern sport.
 At the inaugural 1896 Olympics, track and field was one of the first sports played, beginning a century of increasing popularity for the sport.

 Track and field certainly was popular when it was pioneered in the Ancient Olympics.
 However, it didn’t see much modern popularity until the 1860s.
 The creation of the Amateur Athletic Club in 1880 then allowed the sport to be organized and led to the first ever English Championship.
 When the Modern Olympics first happened (in 1896), track and field grew even more popular.

 Track and field is currently most popular in the following countries: